 Top 5 tips on how to remove vomit stain from the carpet

 Vomit stains on the carpet are difficult to remove.
 We have all experienced this type of disaster, whether it be a big night out, a big night in, the dreaded tummy bug, kids or pets with gastro……..whatever the cause, the result is the same!

 A terrible mess that not only stains your carpet, but also leaves that distinctive odour!
 You know the one, a constant, lingering reminder!
 The longer you leave it, and hope it will magically disappear; the harder it will be to remove the stain.
 Ultimately you need to act fast, but what can you do to remove vomit stains from the carpet?

 Tip 1 : Fast action

 Never leave vomit stains on the carpet.
 Always attend to them as soon as you can, otherwise the acid in the bile can damage your carpet fibres and leave permanent stains.
 The liquid will also soak through to the underlay and become even more difficult to remove.
 The best thing to do is to remove as much of the vomit as possible.
 Use a flat bladed knife or spatula to scrap away as much of the solid matter as you can.
 Then blot the remaining liquid with paper towels or clean dry cloths to absorb as much moisture as possible.

 Tip 2: Remove Moisture

-Bi carb soda, is a fantastic cleaning aid.
+Alternatively, Bi carb soda, is a fantastic cleaning/drying aid.
+However it is a bit messy.
 In this situation a fairly generous sprinkling of bi carb soda over the stain will help absorb any remaining liquid and also help neutralise the odour.
 Leave the powder on the stain for at least 15 minutes before vacuuming away.
 You might find that the bi carb soda sticks to wet stains and forms a paste, which dries hard.
 You may need to loosen the dried paste by gently brushing with a firm brush or comb before vacuuming.